Now Available on All Major Book Retailers!

 Set in Charleston, South Carolina, Charleston Green effortlessly combines multiple genres- southern women's fiction, historical fiction, and paranormal mystery- into a wholly unique story of personal evolution and redemption.
 Heroine Tipsy Collins is a reluctant clairvoyant, but she's also a mother of three, an ex-wife, and a frustrated artistic genius.
 Tipsy's rare supernatural power is the quirky lens through which she rebuilds her life after her devastating divorce.
 She tackles parenting, dating, financial woes, a custody battle, and career challenges with relatable humor and southern charm, all while sharing a haunted mansion with eccentric undead roommates and solving their century-old murder mystery.

 Read on for a quick summary of Stephanie Alexander's highly anticipated novel, Charleston Green!

-If Tipsy Collins learned one thing from her divorce, it's that everyone in Charleston is a little crazy- even if they're already dead.
+If Tipsy Collins learned one thing from her divorce, it's that everyone in Charleston is a little crazy- even if they're the already dead.

 Tipsy cannot ignore her nutty friends or her vindictive ex-husband, but as a lifelong reluctant clairvoyant, she's always avoided dead people.
 When Tipsy and her three children move into the house on Bennett Street, she realizes some ghosts won't be ignored.